Protecting information in a parametrically driven hybrid quantum system: Protecting information in the hybrid system

-Notably, for $r=0$, the maximal fidelity drops below ${1}/{2}$, which is the probability of randomly guessing the stored information.
-However, under parametric driving, $\mathcal{F}$ decoheres at a rate of $\kappa/4*10^{-3}$, which is far smaller than all decoherence rates arising from any inhomogeneity or losses in the system.
-The lifetime of the quantum information stored in the parametrically driven hybrid system increases by a factor of $10^{3}$, as compared to information stored in the photonic states of the bare cavity, thus highlighting the strong protection experienced by the information stored in the hybrid quantum system.
+{Figure~\ref{fig_dmrg}(a), also shows the evolution of the average fidelity, calculated over 540 Haar random initial states, and its temporal behaviour is quite close to that of the maximally coherent initial state.} Notably, for $r=0$, the fidelity drops below ${1}/{2}$ after one Rabi oscillation ($t\sim 1$), which is the probability of randomly guessing the stored information.
+However, under parametric driving, {at large $r$ the fidelity dies down at a rate governed by the losses in the system, while inhomogeneous broadening is suppressed.} This highlights the strong protection experienced by the information stored in the hybrid quantum system.